-Trans people, genderqueer people and people with a transsexual history can also experience homophobia, because the abuser often neither knows nor cares how a person identifies, just that they are different in some way.
-If someone has been –phobic to you and you have a trans–spectrum identity (including if you are genderqueer or if you have a transsexual history but identify as the man or woman you know yourself to be) you can get in touch for help and advice, no matter what the phobia is about.
+Trans people, genderqueer people and people with a trans history can also experience homophobia, because the abuser often neither knows nor cares how a person identifies, just that they are different in some way.
+If someone has been –phobic to you and you have a trans–spectrum identity (including if you are genderqueer or if you have a trans history but identify as the man or woman you know yourself to be) you can get in touch for help and advice, no matter what the phobia is about.

 How do I tell if it’s transphobia?

 Sometimes it’s really obvious when someone is being transphobic towards you, for example, if there is physical violence or an easily identifiable insult.
 But other time’s it’s less clear.
 It’s important to remember that even if someone doesn’t mean to be –phobic towards you, it can still have a transphobic effect.
 For example, if someone enforces the gender rules by telling a trans woman politely that she can’t use the female toilet, or someone else uses ‘humour’ based on the gender rules as a put-down, it is still transphobia.

 So transphobia can manifest in two main ways: it can be active (intentionally going against gender-variant people) or passive (not recognising or allowing for the fact that gender variance exists).

 What is the difference between transphobia and hate crime?